-- Applies to AI models trained with at least a certain amount of computing power (which could be subject to future change - currently set at more than 10^25 FLOPs). - Risk assessments and risk mitigation required. - Serious incidents will be required to be reported. - Providers will need to conduct state-of-the-art tests and model evaluations. - Ensure cyber-security requirements are met. - Provide information about energy consumption.
+- General Purpose AI with 'systemic risk' defined further in Article 51. - Applies to AI models trained with at least a certain amount of computing power (which could be subject to future change - currently set at more than 10^25 FLOPs). - Risk assessments and risk mitigation required. - Serious incidents will be required to be reported. - Providers will need to conduct state-of-the-art tests and model evaluations. - Ensure cyber-security requirements are met. - Must provide transparency information about energy consumption.